hpssjellis/my-examples-for-the-arduino-portentaH7/research/README.md

 1. Running the new example RPC --> serialpassthrough_RPC

 seriously needs some comments and explaining to do.
 I run the code on M7, it says M4 is passing reular serial (What magic is this, where is the code that magically got installed on M4).
 I run serial.println("hi") on M4 and nothing happens.
+If the first code is writing to both M7 and M$ I want to know how. also I need an example of how to print from M4